 Winning the game: The game ends when one player runs out of marbles on his side of the board.
 When the game ends, the other player gets to take all his marbles from his side of the board and place them in his own large hole.
 Strategy sets in by determining whether it is wiser to go out, or play longer, depending on how many marbles are in the opposing player’s large hole.

 Tips(to maximize learning): A fun way to find out who won is fill each of person’s 6 holes with 3 marbles.
 Do you have empty holes or extra marble?
 Who had the most, or least?
 How many more do you have?
 You can add different amounts to your starting number such as 5 marbles instead of 3.

 There are so many things that games teach but one of my favorite is good sportsmanship.

-If you play already, do you have different rules?
+If you play already, do you have the same set of Mancala rules?
 Do you have a homemade board?
 Do you use something other then marbles?